netgrif/petriflow/docs/tutorials/helloWorld.md

 ### Uploading the process XML file

 Head onto https://demo.netgrif.com and sign into your account.
 On the left side select process Tab.
-In case you don’t have an account yet, you need to create one for free.
+In case you do not have an account yet, you need to create one for free.

 <p align="center">
     <img src="_media/helloWorld/16.png">
 </p>

-In bottom right corner click on the upload button and upload the downloaded XML file.
+In the bottom right corner click on the `upload` button and upload the downloaded XML file.
 It will appear in the Tab immediately.

 <p align="center">
     <img src="_media/helloWorld/17.png">